AlexanderAdelAU/Small-Shell-for-the-TMS9900/README.md

      Example, %SAVE 6 XMODEM -0100 will save 3k of data located at address 0100H to disc.

-You can then execute the programme by simply typing the name of the saved programme, in this case:
+You can then execute the programme by simply typing the name of the saved programme, using XMODEM as an example, then in this case:

-     %XMODEM -> Executes the programme.
+     %XMODEM NAMEOFFILE -> Executes the programme.

 and